March On Washington For Lesbian And Gay Rights

 Plan Ahead: Plan your transportation, accommodation, and any other logistics well in advance.
 Coordinate with friends or LGBTQ+ organizations to travel and stay together.
 This can help to ensure your safety and comfort during the event.

 Connect with Others: Marches are a great opportunity to connect with other LGBTQ+ individuals and allies.
 Strike up conversations, share your stories, and build relationships.
-This can help to foster a sense of community and solidarity.
+This can help to grow a sense of community and solidarity.

 Follow Up: After the march, continue to advocate for LGBTQ+ rights by contacting your elected officials, supporting LGBTQ+ organizations, and educating others about LGBTQ+ issues.